 To find out more about typical salaries and working conditions in your chosen career, see types of jobs.

-The sector is dynamic and constantly responding to the changing habits of consumers.
-As technology continues to become more sophisticated, companies are finding new ways to know their consumers and communicate with their consumers.
+This sector is dynamic and constantly responding to changing consumer habits.
+As technology continues to become more sophisticated, companies are investing in new ways to better understand and communicate with their consumers.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.